juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 Creating the window with context using GLFW and initializing GLEW for using modern OpenGL:

-1. Initialization library with GLFW (for creating a window and the context).
+Initialization library with GLFW (for creating a window and the context).

-2. Setting up the window hints ~ window configuration.
+Setting up the window hints ~ window configuration.

-3. Creating the window ~ getting the pointer to this.
+Creating the window ~ getting the pointer to this.

-4. Setting up the current context to be our window.
+Setting up the current context to be our window.

-5. Initialization library with GLEW (for handling OpenGL context in a modern way and using the platform dependend extensions).
+Initialization library with GLEW (for handling OpenGL context in a modern way and using the platform dependend extensions).

-6. Looping the running window.
+6.Looping the running window.

 6.1 Polling the events (like user input).